 Degree of Master (120 credits) with a major in Tourism Studies or Human Geography

-Our graduates can be found in several different positions in both the public and private sectors.
+Our graduates can be found in several different positions, both in the public and private sectors.
 Our graduates work as destination planners, analysts, or in tourism services and destination development.
-The program provides a basis for further studies at the graduate level.
-Mittuniversity itself offers a PhD program in tourism studies.
+The programme provides a basis for further studies at the graduate level.
+Mittuniversity itself offers a PhD programme in tourism studies.

 Work experience contact

 Through this education, students are able to develop working contacts for the future with leading players in the tourism industry.
 The students' in-depth thesis allows them to foster interaction with the tourism sector, which can also lead to future internships or jobs.